marciogameiro/cluster-help/Amarel/Interactive_Jobs.md

 	python

-Note that you may need to load modules (such as `module load python/3.5.2`) before running your code.
+Note that you may need to load modules (such as `module load intel/19.0.3` and `module load python/3.5.2`) before running your code.

 A more efficient way to run `Python` is using a script.
 The example below runs DSGRN using the script [num_par_nodes_DSGRN.py](num_par_nodes_DSGRN.py)